 Understanding the desires of the aging-face population is essential for the surgeon who wishes to participate in their treatment.
 They often desire the best treatment without any signs of having undergone treatment.
 They also often will say they do not want to look different, but they desire to look how they feel.
 This places additional pressure on the cosmetic surgeon who must balance the particular treatments and minimize any chance of complications.

 However, there are limitations to these surgical procedures.
 The surgeon must know that there are options to deal with aspects of the aging face for which a facelift or a brow lift is not as effective.
-Although photodamage from the sun or tanning ...
+Although photodamage from the sun or tanning beds can ...